ga4gh-discovery/ga4gh-case-discovery/search_structure/README.md

 Omitting the `logic` object is the same as defining "AND" for all components in the query.

-Support for boolean logic oporators is strongly recommended.
-If a `server` chooses not to implement boolean logic, the `server` must respond to any `search` request containing boolean logic with HTTP status code `422 Unprocessable Entity`, and may include a message body to indicate the type of error.
+Support for boolean logic oporators is RECOMMENDED.
+If a `server` chooses not to implement boolean logic, the `server` MUST respond to any `search` request containing boolean logic with HTTP status code `422 Unprocessable Entity`, and MAY include a message body to indicate the type of error.

-The value of `logic` must be an object, which must contain either the boolean logic operator key "-AND" or "-OR".
+The value of `logic` MUST be an object, which MUST contain either the boolean logic operator key "-AND" or "-OR".
-The value of a boolean logic key must be an array, where the items in the array must be either
+The value of a boolean logic key MUST be an array, where the items in the array MUST be either
     - a JSON Pointer string, or
     - an object, which contains single boolean logic operator key, which follows the same rules as above.